central-banking-monetary-policy

 What is Monetary Policy?

-Monetary policy is the process by which central banks, for instant, the Federal Reserve in the United States, control the money supply in an economy.
+Monetary policy is the process by which central banks, for instance, the Federal Reserve in the United States, control the money supply in an economy.
 This process can involve several actions, including altering interest rates (Fed’s Fund Rate) and controlling the number of money banks are required to keep on reserve with their central bank.
 By carefully managing these factors, central banks hope to achieve specific economic goals like price stability and full employment by fully utilizing productive resources.

 There are several reasons why monetary policy is so crucial for modern economies.
 For one thing, controlling the level of money circulating in an economy can significantly impact overall prices.